mhowlett/ncpy/README.md

 ncpy uses port 9005.
 This is currently not configurable.

-In order to prevent a transfer aborting, the only thing that must be done is to ensure the client is not terminated.
+In order to prevent a transfer aborting, the only thing that must be done is ensure the client is not terminated.

 It is ok to put a latop running the client to sleep.
 Everything will continue as